These days, we can choose from reusable (menstrual cups and cloth pads), or disposable (pads or tampons) menstrual products. Which is best for you?

 There are more options than ever for feminine hygiene products.
-Compare this to even two, or three hundred years ago when our sisters had far fewer choices.
+Compare this to even two, or three hundred years ago when our sisters had far fewer choices during their menstrual cycle.

 Some of these included old rags, sheepskin, or cheesecloth stuffed with cotton.
 I certainly don’t envy them—that must have been quite difficult to avoid stained clothes and bedsheets!